-On January 9, 2007, Apple CEO Steve Jobs revealed the first iPhone following months of speculations and conjecture.
+On January 9, 2007, Apple CEO Steve Jobs finally revealed the first iPhone following months of speculations and conjecture.

-Apple has been a pioneer in the computer and smartphone industries since its founding in 1976.
+Apple has been a pioneer in the computer and smartphone industries ever since its founding in 1976.
 The business is a pioneer in the development of personal computers, exclusive operating systems, and aesthetically pleasing phone models.

 Since the release of Apple I, the business was successful in its field.
 Steve Jobs and Steve Wozniak formed it.